NatronGitHub/Natron/INSTALL_OSX.md

 There are two exclusive options: using MacPorts or using Homebrew.

+Homebrew is easier to set up than MacPorts, but cannot build universal binaries.

 ### MacPorts

 You need an up to date macports version.
 Just download it and install it from :